CEI-lab/ece3400-2017/docs/lab2.md

 For testing in the lab, it’s a good idea to install an App on your phone that will generate the 660 Hz tone.
 There are many free Apps for this like Tone Generator for example.

-It would be wise to design some simple analog amplifying and filtering circuits so you can add them as necessary once you’re in lab checking out the amplitude of your analog signals.
+You should also design some simple analog amplifying and filtering circuits so you can add them as necessary once you’re in lab checking out the amplitude of your analog signals.
+You will especially need an [amplifier](https://cei-lab.github.io/ece3400/Grading/Lab_score.html) on your treasure detection circuit to reliably detect the correct frequency of the treasure.
 What are some good cutoff frequencies to use in your design?
 How big of a gain and DC offset is appropriate?
 (Remember that the Arduino inputs must be between 0 and 5V.)

 As always it is a good idea to check [Team Alpha's website](https://cei-lab.github.io/ECE3400-2017-teamAlpha/) to see an example of a solution.
 But please strive to do better than we did!